haribharadwaj/protocols/Records.md

 Please fill out the visit log while you are in the lab collecting data rather than retroactively.
 Visit logs also have legal weight in priority disputes (e.g., patenting).

+Visit logs should be archived with the raw data at the end of the data-collection phase of the study (see "Raw data archival" below).

 ### Data-collection progress sheets (project-specific)

 This is different from visit logging.